 One thing about us, we looove red beans and rice 🫘

-Whenever Krysten goes to a Creole or Cajun restaurant, there’s no need to flip through the menu.
-She’s getting the red beans.
-It’s not just a meal; it’s her litmus test for good eats.
-Do they use kidney beans?
-How about the smoked sausage?
+Whenever Krysten goes to a Creole or Cajun restaurant, there's no need to flip through the menu.
+She's getting the red beans.
+It's not just a meal; it's her litmus test for good eats.
+The texture—gotta be creamy; the broth—savory and spicy.
+And, of course, the beans should steal the show, with more of them than rice in the bowl.

 - It's flavorful: The broth is seasoned with smoky, spicy flavor before the beans even hit the pot.
 Yes, it takes a little bit longer this way but it's absolutely worth the wait.